 Basic Devices:

 These devices include Chromebooks and basic laptops that can cost as little as $400.
-Though more expensive, an iPad Pro falls into this category.
 Many students like these devices as they provide access to the web, are small and the battery life is usually very good.

 They will support the vast majority of year 9 -10 courses and many courses in the senior school, especially as more learning applications are web-based.
-The limitation of some devices (e.g. Chromebook, iPad Pro) is that students can’t download and install software (e.g. Adobe Photoshop) on their devices.
-NOTE: This may be a good thing if you don’t want your child downloading/installing games on their device.
+The limitation of some devices (e.g. Chromebook, iPad Pro) is that students cannot install software (e.g. Adobe Photoshop) on these devices.

 Midrange Devices:

-These devices include more ‘powerful’ laptops with higher specifications.
-They generally provide the same features as the basic devices, but are better designed (e.g. have nicer screens, a bigger keyboard) and students are able to install software on to them.
+These devices have higher specifications than Chromebooks.
+These devices are usually better designed (e.g. have nicer screens, a bigger keyboard, etc) and students are able to install software on them.
 This would include devices with a minimum of 4GB RAM and dual to quad core processors.

 Many students like these because they have better specifications and students are able to personalise them.
 However, they are not suitable for some specialist courses.